marticliment/UniGetUI/CONTRIBUTING.md

 #### Issues:
  - Please use the BUG/ISSUE template
- - Please be sure to be clear when describing issues.
+ - Please be clear when describing issues.
  - Please fill out the form and DO NOT send empty issues with the information on the title.
  - Please search for possible duplicates, and only post new content.
 (As stated in the BIG/ISSUE template).
  - Please make sure to preceed titles with the `[BUG/ISSUE]` string, so they can be easily identified.